merajahmed/networkscience/hw2/README.txt

 Please beware, one must install louvain and networkx dev 2.0 module for the code to work (we tried sys.path.append, but it wasn't working)

+Also, I have linked the data and output to my directory, as they were too big for submission

 1. To run the program
 python analyzer.py